 “You need orexin to stay awake,” he says.
 “If you don’t have orexin, in the case of people with narcolepsy, you can’t stay awake.
 The hypothesis was that people with insomnia stay awake too much because they have too much orexin.”

 “The hypothesis is that people with insomnia have too much orexin, so we are going to tone it down,” Dr. Roth continues.
-“I say hypothesis because there is no data to support the idea that people with insomnia have too much orexin.
-But, at the end of the day, these drugs work in insomnia.
+“Although there is no data yet to support the idea that people with insomnia have too much orexin, these drugs work in insomnia.
 We aren’t sure exactly how they work, but we know that it has to be through orexin because that is the only place that these drugs bind to.

 That trial enrolled 208 patients in the placebo arm, 263 received zolpidem, 266 patients were given lemborexant 5 mg, and 269 participants received lemborexant 10 mg.
 “The thing to realize about orexin is that it is a primary neuropeptide that does produce wake signaling in the brain,” Dr. Rosenberg says.
 “Lemborexant is thought to help people with insomnia because it antagonizes or tamps down the activity of orexin neurons in the brain.”

 In both SUNRISE I and SUNRISE II, he and colleagues recruited patients with insomnia who had trouble either falling asleep or staying asleep.
 “In both clinical trials, lemborexant reduced the time that it took people to fall asleep and it also reduced the time it to for people to fall back to sleep when they awoke in the middle of the night.
 This was done in both objective studies in the laboratory and in subjective studies — patient self-report,” Dr. Rosenberg says.
 More than 2,000 patients with insomnia were involved in these clinical trials.